Intent (What do we want to achieve through our Art and Design curriculum?)

 -

-Develop proficiency in the use of a variety of materials, tools and techniques including: concepts - colour, shape, texture, pattern, tone, line, form, perspective, process and media practical skills - cutting, shaping, forming, joining, using tools and processes safely, gathering resources, organising materials, manipulating media, clearing away
+Develop proficiency in the use of a variety of materials, tools and techniques, including: concepts - colour, shape, texture, pattern, tone, line, form, perspective, process and media practical skills - cutting, shaping, forming, joining, using tools and processes safely, gathering resources, organising materials, manipulating media, clearing away

 -